Herstory

 Larger Portraits

 Below she is depicted seated next to her second husband, Philip Herbert: the 4th Earl of Pembroke and 1st Earl of Montgomery.
-The painting by Anthony van Dyck was a massive undertaking of 330 x 510 cm, translating to roughly 11 x 17 feet in size.
+The painting by Anthony van Dyck was a massive undertaking (330 x 510 cm or 11 x 17 feet).

 Anthony van Dyck, group portrait, Philip Herbert